 What Colorant should I use?

 There are a few different options out there for coloring your soap.
-As you read about them and learn or maybe a few I have missed, you will come up with your own soap coloring ideas.
+As you read about them and learn you’ll be anxious to get started and may even find that I may have missed a few as you come up with your own soap coloring ideas.

 Plant Based Colors